 In (Black, & Jepson, 1998; Collins, Liu, & Leordeanu, 2005; Wang, Chen, & Gao, 2005; Ross, Lim, Lin, & Yang, 2007; Kim, Kumar, Pavlovic, & Rowley, 2008), linear dimension reduction methods (PCA, LDA) are used to extract feature vectors from the regions of interest.
 These approaches suit well for adaptative face tracking and can be formulated in the particle filtering framework as well.
 Nevertheless they require a big training data set to be efficient (Martinez, & Kak, 2001), and still cannot cope with unpredicted change of appearance.
 On the other hand, color-based models of regions can capture larger appearance variations (Bradski, 1998; Comaniciu, Ramesh, & Meeh, 2000).
 In (Perez, Hue, Vermaak, & Gangnet, 2002), the authors integrate a color-based model tracker (as in the Meanshift technique of Comaniciu, Ramesh, and Meeh) within a particle filter framework.
 The model uses color histograms in the HSV space and the Bhattacharyya distance for color distribution comparisons.
 Nevertheless these methods usually fail to track objects in motion or have an increasing drift on long video sequences due to strong appearance changes or important lighting variations (Matthews, Ishikawa, & Baker, 2004).
 Indeed most algorithms assume that the model of the target object does not change significantly over time.
 To adapt the model to appearance changes and lighting variations, subspace of the target object features are extracted (Collins, Liu, & Leordeanu, 2005; Wang, Chen, & Gao, 2005; Ross, Lim, Lin, & Yang, 2007; Kim, Kumar, Pavlovic, & Rowley, 2008).
 In (Ross, Lim, Lin, & Yang, 2007), a subspace of eigenvectors representing the target object is incrementally updated through the tracking process.
 Thus, offline learning step is not required and tracking of unknown objects is possible.
 Recently, (Kim, Kumar, Pavlovic, & Rowley, 2008) proposed to extend this approach with additional terms in the data likelihood definition.
 In particular, the drift error is handled using an additional dataset of images.
 However, these approaches are particularly tuned for face tracking, and still require training datasets for every different view of faces.
+Note that tracking of multiple similar objects using various constraints (e.g., contextual constraint learning, constant velocity assumption, etc.) are out-of-scope of this paper (Brendel, Amer, & Todorovic, 2011; Butt, & Collins, 2013).

-The core of our approach divides into two steps which are detection and tracking, as (Sugimoto, Yachi, & Matsuyama, 2003; Li, Ai, Yamashita, Lao, & Kawade, 2007).
-Switching between the two modes allows to dynamically update the search window to an accurate position whenever the detection is positive.
-In this work, we propose to run a color-based particle filter to achieve the tracking process.
-Our tracker uses a subspace of color models of regions of interest extracted from the previous frames, and relies on them to estimate the position of the object in the current frame.
+The overall workflow of our approach divides into two steps which are detection and tracking, as (Sugimoto, Yachi, & Matsuyama, 2003; Li, Ai, Yamashita, Lao, & Kawade, 2007).
+Switching between the two modes allows dynamic updates of the search window to an accurate position whenever the detection is positive.
+In this work, we propose a multimodal particle filter which relies on various cues (e.g., color, motion, depth) to achieve robust visual tracking (see also Maggio, Smeraldi, & Cavallaro, 2007; Wang, & Tang, 2010).
+Our tracker uses a subspace of multimodal templates of regions of interest extracted from previous frames, and relies on them to estimate the position of the object in the current frame.
 The subspace is iteratively updated through the video sequence, and dynamically updated by the detection process.
 The detection is performed by a cascade of boosted classifiers (Viola, & Jones, 2001) and thus can be trained to detect any object class.
-We also propose to use the Earth Mover distance to improve the robustness of tracking with lighting variations, and constraints based on optical flow estimations to cope with drift effects.
+We also propose to use the Earth Mover distance to improve the robustness of tracking with lighting variations (see also Karavasilis, Nikou, & Likas, 2011), and constraints based on optical flow estimations to cope with drift effects.
+Note that a preliminary version of this work was presented in (Tung, & Matsuyama, 2008).

-3. ALGORITHM OVERVIEW
+3. TRACKING SYSTEM OVERVIEW